 From event reminders to daily devotionals, texting for churches can become a critical component of your communication strategy going forward.
 Young people prefer texting to other forms of communication.
 With this in mind, a religious institution should embrace bulk text messaging to start actively engaging young people.

 Ideal for mass messaging

 At times, you may need to send a message to your entire congregation, for example, to communicate a change to the service schedule.
-With church texting services, you can send a single text blast to all of your members and have your message arrive virtually instantly.
-Texts can be personalised easily with members’ names and other information you might hold in your database.
+With quality church texting services, you can send a single text blast to all of your members and have your message arrive virtually instantly.
+Texts can be personalized easily with church members' names and other information you might hold in your database.

-When it comes to engaging church members, church leaders must recognize the important role that bulk text messaging has to play in church communication.
+When it comes to engaging church members, church leaders must recognize the important role that bulk text messaging plays in church communication.
 From prayer requests to service reminders, text messaging for churches can open up two-way communication between church leaders and attendees.
-You can think of this as a church community builder.
+You can therefore think of a church messaging app as a church community builder.

-Let’s look now at how church texting services could benefit your church congregation and the local community.
+Let's look now at how using SMS for churches could benefit your congregation as well as the local community.

 1. Church attendance reminders

 As well as communicating service changes or cancellations, you could send a quick text reminder a couple of days before a physical or virtual service to improve attendance rates.
 You could also send out reminders about church events held locally.